Indians do not come first for PM, politics does: Priyanka slams govt's Covid response | Politics

 The prime minister's vast capacity for vanity has been exposed, she claimed.

-“Indians do not come first for him.
+''Indians do not come first for him.
 Politics does.
-Truth does not concern him, propaganda does,'' Priyanka Gandhi alleged and asserted that the time has come for the people to ask the prime minister 'Zimmedaar Kaun (Who is responsible)'.
+Truth does not concern him, propaganda does,'' Priyanka Gandhi alleged and asserted that the time has come for the people to ask the prime minister 'Zimmedaar Kaun'.

 Good governance in a crisis is about confronting the truth, seizing responsibility, and taking action, she said.